Aveek-Saha/blog/content/post/getting-started-with-vuejs-and-the-github-api.md

 Here we get to see 3 more important features of Vue:

 - **List Rendering-**
 The `v-for` directive is used to render a list of items based on an array.
 Another way to use the `v-for` directive is `v-for="item in items"`, which is simpler.
-In this case we render cards based on the values of the the `releases` array.
+In this case we render cards based on the values of the `releases` array.
 {{< highlight html >}}
 <div class="card shadow-sm mb-3 rounded"
 v-for="(release , index) in releases" :key="index">